cryptorats23/developers/docs/dapps/dexindex.md

 ![DexIndex](../assets/dapps/dexindex.1.jpg)

-Now that we've seen some dApps built on the AirSwap network.
-Let's take a look at the APIs that make this possible. [⟶](api/concepts.md)
+Now that we've seen some dApps built on the AirSwap network, let's take a look at the [AirSwap API ⟶](api/concepts.md)